• Skip to primary navigation

 Ways to use Oshinko

 I find the most common way to use it in the U.S. is in a sushi roll.
-When it’s used as a single filling in a roll, it’s called Oshinko Maki or Oshinko sushi roll.
+When it’s used as a single filing in a roll, it’s called Oshinko Maki or Oshinko sushi roll.
 It can also be used as an addition to other fillings in Futomaki or Uramaki rolls.

-In Japan, they’re served with almost every traditional meal alongside rice, poke bowls, and miso soup, and are considered as a necessary accompaniment to Japanese meals.
+In Japan, they’re served with almost every traditional meal alongside rice and miso soup, and are considered as a necessary accompaniment to Japanese meals.
+They can also be used as a garnish, relish or condiment due to their unique flavors.

 Oshinko Roll